2020–2021 Bulgarian protests: Scandal with National Security Service guards

 One of the events that provoked a strong public reaction was an action of activists of Yes, Bulgaria!, broadcast live on social media.
 The activists, led by Hristo Ivanov, reached a coastal beach in front of the residence of Bulgarian oligarch Ahmed Dogan, located near the port of Rosenets in Burgas by boat.
 Their purpose was to check whether the regime of exclusive state ownership of the surrounding beach is actually observed and whether as such it is accessible to Bulgarian citizens.
 There they were intercepted by security guards, which pushed them out, insisted that the beach was privately owned and called the police, which assisted them.
 The activists subsequently called on the president and the prime minister to identify whether the anonymous security guards were National Security Service (NSS) employees.
 The NSS is a government-funded bodyguard and security service that is only mandated to protect state leaders, which Ahmed Dogan is not.
 Party representatives also called on the prosecutor's office to launch an investigation against Ahmed Dogan for violating the constitution and state property law.

 In an address to the nation the following day, President Radev revealed that the guards were, in fact, employees of the National Security Service.
 Borisov called on the leadership of the NSS to cease protection duties of Ahmed Dogan and Delyan Peevski, who is also under protection by the Service.
 Radev followed with a similar call several hours later.
 In this situation, GERB and the United Patriots introduced amendments to the Law on NGOs, according to which the appointment of security guards by the service would become the responsibility of the head of the service.

 "Eight Dwarfs" extortion scandal

 In early July, the name of the General Prosecutor became mixed up in the corruption scandal "Eight Dwarfs", which erupted at the same time.
 The "Eight Dwarfs" scandal was named after a downtown Sofia restaurant in which alleged extortion deals took place.
-The scandal related to senior magistrates, with which the American ambassador to the country was personally acquainted.
+The scandal related to senior magistrates, with whom the American ambassador to the country was personally acquainted.
 Prosecution magistrates were accused by an owner of an elevator company of extorting him to give up his shares in the company to them, threatening him that they would leave his sick son without lifesaving hemodialysis should he refuse.
 The magistrates were also alleged to have met there to discuss plans to steal 35 kilograms of gold from another businessman.